The InXpress Story

 Service comes to the United States with InXpress Franchise

-In 2006, Dustin Hansen, now the CEO of InXpress Americas, opened the first InXpress in North America with his Atlanta franchise.
-He retains ownership of the Atlanta franchise, which gives him — like the other franchise owners on our leadership team — particularly keen insights into the needs of our franchisees.
-Our leaders worked the same model franchisees operate.
+In 2006, Dustin Hansen, now the CEO of InXpress Americas, opened the first InXpress in North America in Atlanta, Ga.
+He sold the franchise in 2017, but his 11 years of experience provides Dustin with particularly keen insights into the needs of our franchisees.
+Much of our leadership team have worked the same model franchisees operate.

 Since 2006, we’ve grown to nearly 100 franchises in the U.S. and 300 worldwide.
 Our growth took off so quickly because our first franchisees were able to prove the business model was scaleable and could create residual income.
 And with no geographic boundaries on territories, the opportunities for continued growth are almost limitless.